oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

 ## Task 7: Vision Series Plug-in

-You are close to your last taks in this lab.
+You are close to your last tasks in this lab.
 But before that, there is one small technicality you need to take care.
-In order to visualize you X-Ray images you need proper visualisation.
+In order to visualize you X-Ray images you need proper visualization for image display.
 Oracle Analytics, out of the box, doesn't support this sort of visualizations, that is why you have to upload it as an **Extension**.

 1. Step 1: Navigate to Oracle Analytics Examples Library